DanielEScherzer/website-content/src/Blog/posts/20251029-longhorn-php.md

 I would have liked, and for the last few slides, when I was going to discuss the biggest new features (expanded constant syntax, the new uri extension, clone() with, and the pipe operator) I only had enough time for a few sentences on each of those topics.
-You can see a copy of the slides for my talk [here][slides], I had 52 slides to try and get through!
+You can see a copy of the slides for my talk [on my site][slides], I had 52 slides to try and get through!

 As I noted earlier, two of my talks were accepted for the ConFoo conference in February; one of them was this talk about PHP 8.5.
 For ConFoo my understanding